loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 Unit tests are considered "white-box" tests because they use an "inside-out" approach where the tests know about the internals and control all the variables of the system being tested.
-Individual units are tested in isolation, their dependencies are replaced with [Test doubles](https://en.wikipedia.org/wiki/Test_double).
+Individual units are tested in isolation and their dependencies are replaced with [Test doubles](https://en.wikipedia.org/wiki/Test_double).

 ### Use test doubles

-Test doubles are functions or objects that look and behave like the real variants used in production, but are actually simplified versions giving the test more control of the behavior.
-For example, reproducing the situation where reading from a file failed because of a hard-drive error is pretty much impossible, unless we are using a test double that's simulating file-system API and giving us control of how what each call returns.
+Test doubles are functions or objects that look and behave like the real variants used in production, but are actually simplified versions that give the test more control of the behavior.
+For example, reproducing the situation where reading from a file failed because of a hard-drive error is pretty much impossible.
+However, using a test double to simulate the file-system API will provide control over what each call returns.

 [Sinon.JS](http://sinonjs.org/) has become the de-facto standard for test doubles in Node.js and JavaScript/TypeScript in general.